Show submenu for Explore

 Equipment and Supplies

 When business partners donate equipment and supplies to CATEC programs, students are guaranteed an enriched learning experience.
 Preparing students with the most up-to-date equipment gives them an advantage when entering the workforce.
-Recent donations from business partners include:

 Individuals living in our community who understand the value CATEC has in providing real-world training make donations to our programs as well.
 In the last two years, community members have donated six vehicles to CATEC’s Automotive Body Repair and Automotive Service Technology programs.
 These vehicles are used for students’ hands-on skills practice in the lab.